Saudi Arabia’s Falcons head to UAE training camp ahead of Qatar World Cup

 The national team, getting set for a sixth global finals, will hold their preparations in the UAE capital until November 10.

-Saudi Arabia will play five friendly matches whilst at the training camp before the tournament kicks off.
+Saudi Arabia will play five friendly matches while at the training camp before the tournament kicks off.

 These include friendlies against North Macedonia, Albania, Honduras, Iceland and Panama.
 Those matches fall on October 22, 26, 30 and November 6 and 10, respectively.